davelarimore/pet-pal/README.md

 # Pet Pals

 ## About:
 Pet Pals helps pet care providers and their clients share information about their pets and services.
-Users can sign up as either a client or a provider (dog walker, pet sitter).
-The app is especially helpful for providers, since they can access client and pet details at all times via their mobile device.
+Users can sign up as either a client (pet owner) or a provider (dog walker, pet sitter).
+The app is especially helpful for providers, since they can access client and pet information at all times via their mobile device.

 !["Desktop"](public/images/pet-pals-desktop.jpg "Desktop")
 !["Mobile"](public/images/pet-pals-mobile.jpg "Mobile")